alphatica/alis/README.md

 # Alis - Algorithmic Investing Software

-Alis consists of two main components:
+Alis consists of two main parts:

-- **Library**: A collection of primitives designed to assist with portfolio management, testing, and market analysis.
+- **Library**: A collection of primitives designed to help with portfolio management, testing, and market analysis.
 - **Studio**: A standalone desktop application for managing daily trading and research activities.

 ## Main Features